ABOUT OUR PUBLIC WORK-IN-PROGRESS FEEDBACK PROGRAMS

 If you prefer to get private feedback on a work-in-progress or need feedback on a timeline which works better for you than our public programs, we also offer fee-based consultations and focus groups.
 Find out more.

-2016 DEADLINES FOR SUBMISSION
+UPCOMING DEADLINES FOR SUBMISSION

-GUIDELINES FOR WORK-IN-PROGRESS SCREENING SUBMISSIONS
+GUIDELINES FOR WORK-IN-PROGRESS AND ROUNDTABLE SUBMISSIONS

 What kind of films are eligible to submit?